bertrandvidal/parse_this/README.md

 python script.py yes --two 3
 ```

-will return `'yesyesyes'` as expected and all the parsing have been done for you.
+will return `'yesyesyes'` as expected and all the parsing has been done for you.

 Note that the function can still be called as any other function from any python
 file.
 Also it is **not** possible to stack `create_parser` with any decorator that